-Developing and implementating of board policy is a school board's primary responsibility.
+Developing and implementing board policy is a school board's primary responsibility.
 Board policy:

-- provides insight on where the district is and where it hopes to be in the future; - builds consensus for the district's educational mission and philosophy; - sets goals, resolves issues, and defines and aligns administrative responsibilities; and - establishes oversight and evaluation procedures.
+- provides insight on where the district is and where it hopes to be in the future; - builds consensus for the district's educational mission and philosophy; - sets goals, resolves issues and defines and aligns administrative responsibilities; - establishes oversight and evaluation procedures.

 Effective policy development includes consideration of federal law and administrative guidelines, state law and administrative guidelines, and federal and state agency rules and regulations.

-Following is a list of board policies that are required by federal law:
+For a list of policies required at the state and federal level, contact your board's policy services provider and/or your board's legal counsel.